On the edge of the new media/world

 –John P. Jacob, Recalling Hajas, Nightmare Works: Tibor Hajas, Steven High ed., Anderson Art Gallery, Richmond, VA, USA.

 In the age of liquid modernity1 what good is an image when it is not easily reproducible and does not emerge simultaneously or in sequence across multiple sites?
-As mainstream fodder, image rules over news and social media as well as streets, buildings and other permanent or transient public spaces.
+As mainstream fodder, image rules over news and social media as well as the streets, buildings and other permanent or transient public spaces.
 Image constitutes, codifies and even sanctifies these changing sites of urban origin.
-With narratives of the past, present and future recast in authoritarian diction image becomes a threshold onto the same, concealing the true nature of the doctored content defined by its fluidity and fecundity.
+With narratives of the past, present and future recast in authoritarian diction, image finds itself on the threshold of interpretation, concealing the true nature of the doctored content defined by its fluidity and fecundity.

-The idea of reproducibility is nothing new, but in the context of the available technology and the resultant explosion of images/props of propaganda, it has been further invigourated.
-With the dawning of the digital age image has become an ultimate instrument of structuring the gaze.
-It has proved to have rendered spaces more fluid and unstable, as such, impenetrable – one now witnesses the state machinery, the political-cultural functionary extending their power to the public domain with ease through a new visual culture based on overload/overproduction.
+The idea of reproducibility is nothing new, but in the context of available technology and the resultant explosion of images/props of propaganda, it has been further invigorated.
+With the dawning of the digital age, image has become an ultimate instrument of structuring the gaze.
+It has proved to have rendered spaces more fluid and unstable, and as such, impenetrable – one now witnesses the state machinery, the political-cultural functionary extending their power to the public domain with ease through a new visual culture based on overload/overproduction of image.

-If the political-ideological motivation for transforming the nation into a set of signs is considered, one should trace its genealogy in Modern Europe where racialist frames provided the basis for the rise of Nazism in Germany, where the national emblem was held out to the masses as an absolute 'nominative sign' representing the nation.
-In former Eastern-bloc countries, socialism and its set of beliefs were invoked rather than national identity; image of the leader provided an alternative to the mythic sign of swastika.
+If the political-ideological motivation for transforming the nation into a set of signs is considered, one should trace its genealogy in modern Europe where racialist frames provided the basis for the rise of Nazism in Germany, where the national emblem was held out to the masses as an absolute 'nominative sign' representing the nation.
+In the former Eastern-bloc countries, on the other hand, socialism and political beliefs associated with it were invoked: image of the leader provided an alternative to the mythic sign of swastika.
 Iran had experienced the same following the so-called Islamic revolution.
 This was afoot in the pre-digital regime.

-On a similar register with more subtle engineering of human consciousness in mind, the capital-driven world inaugurated the idea of image presiding over the societal and the political, thus lending basis to the promotion of products and an acquisitive lifestyle since the early twentieth century.
-The two interdependent components of a so-called free society – industrial products and acquisitive communities, remain constantly in flux to work in newer ways its spell over the masses.
-Glam images from the entertainment industry can easily overlap fetishized stalwarts of the political-cultural arena.
-In sum, what began as a political-cultural gambit has now been retooled by the advertising industry – the logic of advertising, whether employed in bad taste or with a touch of elegance, rules the roost.
+In a similar vein with more subtle engineering of human consciousness in mind, the capital-driven world inaugurated the idea of image presiding over the societal and the political, thus lending basis to the promotion of products and an acquisitive lifestyle since the early twentieth century.
+The two interdependent components of a so-called free society – industrial products and acquisitive communities -- remain constantly in flux to work out newer ways of casting its spell over the masses.
+Glam images from the entertainment industry can easily overlap with those of fetishized stalwarts of the political-cultural arena.
+In sum, what began as a political-cultural gambit has now been retooled by the advertising industry.
+In other words, – the logic of advertising now rules the roost, whether any particular ad is done badly or with a touch of elegance.

-'Reproducibility' is currently overshadowed by 'unquestioning acceptance' of the proposed images seemingly brought into view of, for, by the mass society.
-Through this naturalized framework of production and reception one can enter the problematics of 'image' in the digital age, which is anything but an epoch of overproduction as well as an impulsive but sure-fire aestheticization of the nexus of social and political 'images of consensus'.
+'Reproducibility' is currently overshadowed by 'unquestioning acceptance' of the proposed images seemingly brought into view for the mass society.
+Through this naturalized framework of production and reception, one can enter the problematics of 'image' in the digital age, which is anything but an epoch of overproduction as well as an impulsive but sure-fire aestheticization of the nexus between social and political 'images of consensus'.
 It is in this context that artists and photographers use new media to their advantage – to talk back to the propaganda schemes and to dumb down the unruly, post-ethical aesthetics of the mainstream society.
-However, as cotemporary denizens of the no-holds-barred age of decadence, the most creatively-inclined and diversely equipped pair of hands are busy making works from within the thick of things rather than sitting aloof somewhere in 'cloud 9', unmindful of what transpires in the real world.
+However, as contemporary denizens of the no-holds-barred age of decadence, the most creatively-inclined and diversely equipped hands are producing works of immense political potential rather than sitting aloof somewhere in 'Cloud 9', unmindful of what transpires in the real world.

 What is post-ethical about this new propaganda ethos needs clarification, especially in the context of massification of image that also affects the operations concerning the production of art in the digital age.

-The societal and the political have now been successfully merged to the benefit of an ideology, and on its horizon empty signs (images) hover – ghostlike.
-As a consequence, what we get is aesthicization of politics; and in its new form it wraps the world in a visualscape teeming with fossilized images.
-It is one way of reproducing, replicating the 'scene' ( as opposed to the 'world') in one's own image or intention – and this is exactly where the question of ethics arises.
+The societal and the political have now been successfully merged into the benefit of an ideology, and on its horizon empty signs (images) hover – ghostlike.
+As a consequence, what we get is aesthicization of politics, and in its new form it wraps the world in a blanket teeming with fossilized images.
+It is one way of reproducing, replicating the 'scene' (as opposed to the 'world') in one's own image or intention – and this is exactly where the question of ethics arises.

-In today's accelerated marketing climate the dynamics of the society are such that culturalism, statism and economism are unified; the borders between them have become fluid.
-Even if the intent behind such state-level, corporate-style recoding of the scene (instead of reconfiguring of the world) remains hidden, its manifestations become clearly legible in the intricate web of consumerist conceits/deceits that draw from material excesses and wastefulness.
+In today's accelerated marketing climate, the dynamics of the society are such that culturalism, statism and economism are unified; the borders between them have become fluid.
+Even if the intent behind such state-level, corporate-style recoding of the scene (instead of reconfiguring of the world) remains hidden, its manifestations become clearly visible in the intricate web of consumerist conceits/deceits that draw from material excesses and wastefulness.

-As for the monotheism discernible in the statist-nationalist-corporatist cultural gambits, which seem nugatory at times and conniving at others, usually contemporary art, in its critical complexities, remain divested of such instruments and logic.
-In fact all forms of authentic art, by dint of its parasitic operational logic as well as ill-logic, stays outside the ambit of power.
-Art is what unfolds by way of de-instrumentalizing image, object and narrative, often repurposed to new political-aesthetical ends.
+As for the monotheism discernible in the statist-nationalist-corporatist cultural gambits, which seems nugatory at times and conniving at others, contemporary art, in its critical complexities, usually remains divested of such instruments and logics.
+In fact, all forms of authentic art, by dint of its parasitic operational logic as well as illogic, stays outside the ambit of power.
+Art is what unfolds through de-instrumentalizing image, object and narrative, often re-purposed to new political-aesthetical ends.

 An authentic artistic act stands opposed to all kinds of schematic operation, and looks forward to an opening – a 'fissure', or a 'cut', through which to attain its new face/form in the light of an emerging agenda and re-evaluated values before everything congeals into a system.
-It is primarily the result of a progressive process entrenched in co-creation since 'futurity' as an 'experience' that springs out of 'the condition of being caught between a past and an undetermined and open future,' to draw on Rosalyn Diprose.
-The process of co-creation insinuate the 'potentiality of collective life,' (Hanna Arendt).
-It also prefigures an unconscious alignment with the Other, be that perceived as a potent alternative material force, earthy in its structure, or the unconscious/Omnipotent, or, to source Lalon Fakir's diction, 'audhora',, to imply an unknown or unknowable source of inspiration.
+It is primarily the result of a progressive process entrenched in co-creation since 'futurity' as an 'experience' springs out of 'the condition of being caught between a past and an undetermined, open future,' to draw on Rosalyn Diprose.
+The process of co-creation insinuates the 'potentiality of collective life,' (Hanna Arendt).
+It also precedes an unconscious alignment with the Other, be that perceived as a potent alternative material force, earthy in its structure, or the unconscious/Omnipotent, or, to source Lalon Fakir's diction, 'audhora', to imply an unknown or unknowable source of inspiration.

-With this insight one reenters the 'scene' of ideological-cultural representation equipped with new critical tools, or at least with some grains of subversion acquired from confrontations/encounters as well as state of being achieved through retouring-detouring and non-touring in a chaotic world.
-Thus the world demands an eye for value judgment, or a process of adjusting to the locus from where light/vision emerges and helps us secure a position vis-a-vis the status quo ante.
+With this insight one re-enters the 'scene' of ideological-cultural representation equipped with new critical tools, or at least with some grains of subversion acquired from encounters or achieved through retouring-detouring and non-touring in a chaotic world.
+Thus the world demands an eye for value judgment, or a process of adjusting to the locus from where vision emerges and helps us secure a position vis-a-vis the status quo.